oracle/tribuo/README.md

 production deployments this provenance information can be redacted and replaced with a hash to provide model tracking through an external system.

+Tribuo runs on Java 8+, and we test on LTS versions of Java, along with the latest release.
+Tribuo itself is a pure Java library and supported on all Java platforms, however some of our interfaces require native code, and those are supported only where the native library is.
+We test on x86\_64 architectures on Windows 10, macOS and Linux (RHEL/OL/CentOS 7+), as these are supported platforms for the native libraries we interface with.
+If you're interested in another platform and wish to use one of the native library interfaces (ONNX Runtime, TensorFlow, and XGBoost) then we recommend reaching out to the developers of those libraries.

 ## Documentation

 * [Library Architecture](docs/Architecture.md)